ctm/mb2-doc/README.md

 ### Pop-ups used for tables

 When you first log in, you're in the starting pen, a place where people can crudely set up and start tournaments.
 Once a tournament is started, everyone who has registered for that tournament will get a pop-up window for the table that they're assigned to.
 Most browsers block pop-ups until told otherwise.
-You will probably need to enable pop-ups for devctm.com for the web client to work.
-In fact, after you've told your browser to always allow pop-ups from devctm.com, you may need to log back in again to get a pop-up that actually works.
+You will need to enable pop-ups for the web client to work.

 Using a pop-up for the table allows people to be on multiple tables at once.